-Being the capital of India, it is the center of politics of the country which paved way for the cosmopolitan lifestyle of the people.
+Being the capital of India, it is the center of politics of the country which paved the way for the cosmopolitan lifestyle of the people.
 Delhites are a merger of modern lifestyles as well as they follow the old traditions and values.
 Numerous fairs and festivals are celebrated in the city bringing a colorful aspect to its culture.

-Muslims celebrate Eid-ul-Fitr, the Punjabis celebrate Lohri, Biharis celebrate there Chhat Puja while Bengali have there Durga Puja.
+Muslims celebrate Eid-ul-Fitr, the Punjabis celebrate Lohri, Biharis celebrate there Chhat Puja while Bengali has there Durga Puja.
 So the culture of Delhi has the influence of people of Punjab, Haryana, Uttar Pradesh, Rajasthan since these states border the capital.

 Art and Crafts

 Mughal rulers have a great influence over Delhi, the intricate carving, architectural design of painting are priceless and worth seeing.
-Mugal Palaces in Old Delhi have a masterpiece craftsmanship.
+Mugal Palaces in Old Delhi have masterpiece craftsmanship.

-Pottery design, wooden toys, sculpting, kite making and polishing work is still very popular in Delhi.
-Gold thread embroidery is very popular also called as “Zari Zardozi” mostly done in Silk and Velvet clothing.
-Silver thread is also used in embroidery work nowadays.
+Pottery design, wooden toys, sculpting, kite making, and polishing work is still very popular in Delhi.
+Gold thread embroidery is very popular also called “Zari Zardozi” mostly done in Silk and Velvet clothing.
+The silver thread is also used in embroidery work nowadays.

 Another famous craft is Meenakari work where the colored paint is embossed on Gold and Silver Jewellery.
-Lacquer craft work is also very popular with Delhi artist.
+Lacquer craftwork is also very popular with Delhi artists.
 Even today Delhi has presented those art and craftworks.

 There are different art centers in Delhi where you can still see ancient artist crafts work.
 Markets like Dilli Haat, Hauz Khas, Pragati Maidan also provide glimpses of Indian handworks and looms.

-Hindi is Delhi most spoken language followed by Punjabi, Urdu, and Bengali.
+Hindi is Delhi’s most spoken language followed by Punjabi, Urdu, and Bengali.
 Hindi is also the official language of Delhi.

 Delhites love eating as they are most famous for their rich history and mouthwatering food.
-Delhi has people residing in from different states so it became a melting pot of various cultures with the different type of cuisines served.
+Delhi has people residing in from different states so it became a melting pot of various cultures with the different types of cuisines served.

 Delhi was ruled by Afghans, English, Arabs, Rajputs, Mughals, etc so their food habits are also influenced by these rulers.
 The city has its own Kebab, Biryani, Tandoori.